n8n-io/n8n-docs/docs/workflows/templates.md

 Templates provide:

-* A way to get started quickly: n8n might already have a template that does what you need.
+* Help getting started: n8n might already have a template that does what you need.
 * Examples of what you can build
 * Best practices for creating your own workflows